 Talk about martini game.
-I don’t know about yours but my dad would definitely get a kick out of serving a vodka martini with some blue cheese stuffed olives that had been viciously skewered with an octopus pick.Buy Now
+I don’t know about yours but my dad would definitely get a kick out of serving a vodka martini with some blue cheese stuffed olives that have been viciously speared with an octopus.
+Who wouldn’t, really?Buy Now

 A bottle of whiskey might seem like an obvious gift but pair it with a nice duo of rocks glasses made from premium crystal and you’re gettin’ somewhere.
-A good rocks glass can make a $30 bottle of scotch look and taste like $100.Buy Now
+A good set like these vintage-looking beauties can make a $30 bottle of scotch taste like an $100 bottle.Buy Now

 Made with central-highland blue agave and aged in American and French oak casks, this rich, small-batch extra añejo is a blend of four and five-year-old tequilas and takes 10 years to produce.
 The hand-painted ceramic decanters are hand-crafted, individually numbered, and painted by local artists in Mexico City.Buy Now